qnikst/haskell-distributed.github.com/source/tutorial/getting-started.rst

 Creating a node
 ---------------

-Cloud Haskell's ``lightweight processes`` reside on a "node", which must be initialised with a network transport implementation and a remote table.
+Cloud Haskell's *lightweight processes* reside on a *"node"*, which must be initialised with a network transport implementation and a remote table.
 The latter is required so that physically separate nodes can identify known objects in the system (such as types and functions) when receiving messages